oliwennell/webp-detect/README.md

 Setup
 -----

-Initialise web-detect when your page is ready:
+Initialise webp-detect when your page is ready:
 ```javascript
 $(document).ready(function () {
   WebpDetect.init();